yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `import tetmeshtools.<import name>....`

-## Managing The ffea_mesh Environment:
+## Managing The tetmesht Environment:

-The Anaconda environment, with all the necessary modules, can be set up using the environment_ffea-mesh.yml file.
+The Anaconda environment, with all the necessary modules, can be set up using the environment_tetmesht.yml file.

 We advise you to get your conda installation up to date before you do this but this is not obligatory with the command: